Photojournalism: Impact of new technologies

 The content of photos tends to outweigh their quality when it comes to news value.
-On February 18, 2004, The New York Times published on their front page a photo of AT&T CEO John Zeglis which was taken with a camera phone.
+On 18 February 2004, The New York Times published on their front page a photo of AT&T CEO John Zeglis, which was taken with a camera phone.
 Content remains the most important element of photojournalism, but the ability to extend deadlines with rapid gathering and editing of images has brought significant changes.
 Even by the end of the 1990s – when digital cameras such as the Nikon D1 and the Canon EOS D30 were still in their infancy – nearly 30 minutes were needed to scan and transmit a single color photograph from a remote location to a news office for printing.
 Now, equipped with a digital camera, a mobile phone and a laptop computer, a photojournalist can send a high-quality image in minutes, even seconds after an event occurs.
 Camera phones and portable satellite links increasingly allow for the mobile transmission of images from almost any point on the earth.

 There is some concern by news photographers that the profession of photojournalism as it is known today could change to such a degree that it is unrecognizable as image-capturing technology naturally progresses.
-Staff photojournalism jobs continued to dwindle in the 2010s and some of the largest news media outlets in the U.S. now rely on freelancers for the majority of their needs.
-For example, in 2016, the New York Times employed 52 photo editors and relied on freelancers to provide 50 percent or more of its visuals; The Wall Street Journal employed 24 photo editors and relied on freelancers for 66 percent of its features imagery and 33 percent of its news imagery; The Washington Post employed 19 photo editors and relied on freelancers for 80 percent of its international news imagery, 50 percent of its political news imagery, and between 60 and 80 percent of its national news imagery.
+Staff photojournalism jobs continued to dwindle in the 2010s and some of the largest news media outlets in the US now rely on freelancers for the majority of their needs.
+For example, in 2016, the New York Times employed 52 photo editors and relied on freelancers to provide 50% or more of its visuals; The Wall Street Journal employed 24 photo editors and relied on freelancers for 66% of its features imagery and 33% of its news imagery; The Washington Post employed 19 photo editors and relied on freelancers for 80% of its international news imagery, 50% of its political news imagery, and between 60—80% of its national news imagery.

 The age of the citizen journalist and the providing of news photos by amateur bystanders have contributed to the art of photojournalism.
 Paul Levinson attributes this shift to the Kodak camera, one of the first cheap and accessible photo technologies that "put a piece of visual reality into every person's potential grasp."
 The empowered news audience with the advent of the Internet sparked the creation of blogs, podcasts and online news, independent of the traditional outlets, and "for the first time in our history, the news increasingly is produced by companies outside journalism".
 Dan Chung, a former photojournalist for The Guardian and Reuters, believes that professional photojournalists will have to adapt to video to make a living.
 Most digital single lens reflex bodies are being equipped with video capabilities.